Learning Objectives and Design

 - Explain social scientific research in terms of questions, theories, methods and findings

 - Construct, debate, and communicate arguments about social phenomena

-- Evaluate, integrate and critique information
+- Evaluate, integrate and critique information and sources

-- Collaborate with diverse communities
+- Collaborate with diverse communities and demonstrate cultural competence

 Finally, ISS majors learn how to reflect thoughtfully on their learning and how to articulate what they have learned (and how they learned it and why it’s important) to others.
 They accomplish these important goals by developing an ongoing learning plan and by creating a learning portfolio that is transformed into a polished showcase of learning in the capstone course (ISS 401).